Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/src/MigrationGuide.md

 ﻿# Guide for migrating from Microsoft.Azure.OperationalInsights v1.1.0 to Azure.Monitor.Query v1.0.x

 This guide assists you in the migration from [Microsoft.Azure.OperationalInsights](https://www.nuget.org/packages/Microsoft.Azure.OperationalInsights/) v1.1.0 to [Azure.Monitor.Query](https://www.nuget.org/packages/Azure.Monitor.Query/) v1.0.x.
-Side-by-side comparisons are provided for similar operations between the two packages.
+Side-by-side comparisons are provided for similar operations between the two client libraries.

 Familiarity with the `Microsoft.Azure.OperationalInsights` v1.1.0 package is assumed.
-If you're new to the Azure.Monitor.Query client library for .NET, see the [README for `Azure.Monitor.Query`](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/monitor/Azure.Monitor.Query#readme) instead of this guide.
+If you're new to the `Azure.Monitor.Query` client library for .NET, see the [README for `Azure.Monitor.Query`](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/monitor/Azure.Monitor.Query#readme) instead of this guide.

 ## Table of contents